chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 From the above scatterplot, we can see a strong pattern.
 As one variable increase, the other tend to increase as well.
 <BR>
-This make sense, since both mdeical and life insurance usually come together.
+This make sense, since both medical and life insurance usually come together.

 We can use the same technique to examine other pairs with high correlation as well.
 This might reduce the effect of collinearity for a better model fit in the future.